 Check everywhere for mold.
 If it keeps coming back, it may have a colony somewhere you haven't found.
 Check behind the toilet and under the sink.
 Moist drywall and wallpaper are tasty treats for mold.

 Install a humidity monitor.
 Affordable at around $10, they can let you know when moisture is building before it turns into an indoor rain forest.

 Know when to get help.
 If it keeps coming back, or you see areas of mold the size of a quarter or bigger you want professional help.
 "You're dealing with excessive moisture or a food source that needs to be controlled," Duncanson says.

 - Use soap and water, not bleach.
 Bleach only discolors it; it does not get rid of mold.

 - Keep your bathroom as dry as possible.
 Use squeegees on shower walls and doors.
 Use an exhaust fan religiously.
 Wipe wet areas with dry towels.

 - Recaulk your tile if necessary.
-Be sure to get caulk that is meant for humid and wet areas, like bathrooms.
+Be sure to get caulk intended for humid and wet areas, like bathrooms.

 - Get a humidity monitor to let you know when moisture is building up to mold-friendly levels.